The snapshot

 - Statistical rebuttal of the shift-rota chart.
 The Royal Statistical Society and Prof. Richard Gill (Leiden) have characterised the chart as a textbook selection-bias fallacy.
 See the shift-chart page.

 - Endocrinology commentary on the insulin evidence.
-Independent biochemists note the screening immunoassay used was never validated for forensic purposes and that confirmatory testing was not performed.
+Independent biochemists note the screening Immunoassay used was never validated for forensic purposes, that the Roche Cobas Hook effect at high C-peptide concentrations distorts readings, and that confirmatory Mass spectrometry testing was not performed.
 See the insulin page.

 - Discrepancies between Dr Jayaram’s 2016 contemporaneous notes and his 2024 retrial testimony.
 A single-eyewitness conviction (Child K) where the 2024 account is materially fuller than the 2016 note.
 See the Child K page.